 What is FIND Function in Excel?

-Find function is also one of the most under rated function in excel, which is used to find the text string stored in any cell and returns the position of that cell as output.
-The most important thing about the Find function is, the cell, which we have taken as a reference, should be in text format.
-Otherwise, we will end up getting a message as a #Value error message.
-This also happens; when the Find function is unable to find any text in the selected cell, it eventually returns the #Value error here again.
+The most important thing about the Find function is the cell, which we have taken as a reference, should be in text format.
+Otherwise, we will get a message as a #Value error message.
+This also happens; when the Find function cannot find any text in the selected cell, it returns the #Value error again.

 FIND Formula in Excel

-The FIND formula is used to return the position of a substring or special character within a text string.
+The FIND formula returns the position of a substring or special character within a text string.

 The Formula for the FIND function is as follows: